 Ah retinol.
 Loved by many, including doctors, for it’s abilities to make skin cells turn over and make faces baby soft, kill acne and smooth out pores and wrinkles.
 Retinol is hated by many, including me, because it is not readily handled by all skin types.
 It is powerful stuff and can make serious changes to skin, but it can leave skin tender and delicate.
 Some may decide the short term side effects are worth the long term benefits.
 I’ve tried many times to find a retinol formula that works for me.
 The closest I got was an RoC formula but it was also full of silicone, and likely not enough actual retinol to make a real difference.

 So, what is retinol anyways?
 Retinol is a concentrated form of topical vitamin A. Regular use can help improve the appearanfirmness, diminish the look of fine lines and wrinkles, as well as help with uneven skin tone.
-Because retinol exfoliates, it also helps to smooth and refine the surface of skin.
-But at a cost, and not everyone can tolerate it.
+Retin-A restores the organization of cells through cellular turnover in the epidermis, and aims to improve the look of skin by retexturing and smoothing.
+But, not everyone can tolerate it, including me.
 I know this because many readers and followers have asked me for a retinol alternative, preferably in the natural skincare arena.
 I am becoming more of a natural skincare convert, and this is because I have been able to try incredible natural products that work wonders on my skin without irritation.

 A natural retinol “alternative” is just that – an alternative to retinol.
 It’s not a replacement, and it is not going to do the same thing on your skin.
 However, there are some fantastic products and ingredients that can certainly help give you a glow.
 What are the ingredients we need to help mimic the effects that retinol has on our skin?